 12 Law 179/2017 comprises three Articles and its main objective is to guarantee adequate protection for workers.
-The regulation amended, establishing that an employee submitting a report to the entity's corruption prevention officer or to the national Anti-corruption Authority or to the ordinary court or court of audit, of unlawful conduct or abuse learned during the course of his or her employment cannot - for reasons relating to the report - be subject to sanctions, demotion, dismissal, transfer or other organisational measures that have a negative effect on their working conditions.
+The regulation amended, establishing that an employee submitting a report to the entity's corruption prevention officer or to the national Anti-corruption Authority or to the ordinary court or court of audit, of unlawful conduct or abuse learned during the course of his or her employment cannot - for reasons relating to the report - be subject to sanctions, demotion, dismissal, transfer or other organisational measures that

-- Decree and based on precise and compliant factual elements, or violations of the entity's Model, that have come to their attention in the course of their duties; - b) adopt IT-based methods to guarantee that the whistleblower's identity remains confidential; - c) guarantee and protect the ban on direct or indirect retaliatory or discriminatory acts against the whistleblower for reasons directly or indirectly associated with the report; - d) in the disciplinary system, introduce sanctions against those who violate whistleblower protection measures, and against those who with wilful misconduct or gross negligence submit reports that are unfounded.
+- a) allow employees, through one or more channels, to submit detailed reports for the purpose of safeguarding entity integrity on unlawful conduct, material pursuant to the Decree and based on precise and compliant factual elements, or violations of the entity's Model, that have come to their attention in the course of their duties; - b) adopt IT-based methods to guarantee that the whistleblower's identity remains confidential; - guarantee and protect the ban on direct or indirect retaliatory or discriminatory acts against the whistleblower for reasons directly or indirectly associated with the report; - d) in the disciplinary system, introduce sanctions against those who violate whistleblower protection measures, and against those who with wilful misconduct or gross negligence submit reports that are unfounded.